jjchavanne/prisma-cloud-learn-labs/labs/cwp/Spring4Shell_Attack_&_Protect.md

     - Edit the Host WAAS Rule to Prevent
     - Re-run attack and should receive errors now and unable to gain passwords from the `cat /etc/shadow` command that runs in the script
     - Show in Primsa Cloud the event was Blocked/Prevented
+4. Prevent Container with Critical Vulnerabilities from even running
+    - Navigate to **Compute > Defend > Vulnerabilities > Images > Deployed
+    - In the spring4shell-ubuntu terminal, kill the current container
+        - Get the container ID of **vuln_app_app** `docker ps`
+        - `docker kill <ID>`
+    - Try creating a new container `docker run --rm -p 80:8080 vuln_app_app`
+    - You should see a message that Image is blocked by your policy.

+## Future - Build out connection AWS registry, Github repo, full workflow.
+To Do's
+- Create repo with Dockerfile and app files
+- SYnc up with Prisma Cloud
+- Add CI tools to push to ECR
+- Setup Scan of Repos/Registries
+- Setup to be able to pull images from registry to vulnerable instance

 ## Cleanup
 1. Disable Host WAAS rule
 2. Change Runtime Container Policy, Processes from Prevent to Alert
 3. Exit SSH sessions and run the `bash destroy-lab.sh` script

+## Other Notes
+There are some additional improvements.
+Such as:
+- Editing the output messages in the exploit script to not echo if being blocked.
+As of now it prints the message regardless.